-The topic and theme of ‘1914′ is extremely evident from the first two words.
-Between these and the poem title, a correlation is easy to make; this poem references the First World War, and the year it began.
+The topic and theme of ‘1914′ are extremely evident from the first two words.
+Between these and the poem’s title, a correlation is easy to make; this poem references the First World War and the year it began.
 The “Winter of the world” is evidently a metaphor for the way the war influences Europe.
-In winter, there is less light, less warmth, and a great deal of death in the plant and animal kingdoms.
+There is less light, less warmth, and a great deal of death in the plant and animal kingdoms in winter.
 In this sense, it is an excellent metaphor to say that being at war is like being in the midst of winter.
 Coupled with this is the following analogy comparing the war to a tornado, effectively emphasizing the chaotic reach of the war.
 It is as if the whole of Europe is engulfed in the reach of a massive tornado.
-Everywhere there is loudness and chaos, and beneath it all is a winter that threatens to never end.
+Everywhere there is loudness and chaos, and beneath it, all is a winter that threatens never to end.

 The rhyming structure of ‘1914′ is an interesting one.
 The first verse uses simple rhymes in a less-than-simple pattern — ABBA, to be precise.
-It reads somewhat unusually, but still manages to flow.
-In truth, it is the language that makes this poem; the heavy metaphorical language and powerful imagery is what solidifies its form more so than its structure of rhyme.
+It reads somewhat unusual but still manages to flow.
+In truth, it is the language that makes this poem; the heavy metaphorical language and powerful imagery are what solidify its form more so than its structure of rhyme.